How to Fax Medical Records: A Healthcare Workflow Guide

 Before you fax anything, gather these items:

 - The recipient's fax number.
 Double-check this.
-A wrong number means protected health information lands on a stranger's machine.
-That's a HIPAA violation.
+A wrong number means protected health information may reach the wrong destination and create a privacy incident.

-- A HIPAA-compliant cover page.
-This should include a confidentiality notice stating the fax contains protected health information and instructing unintended recipients to destroy it.
+- A confidentiality cover page, when required.
+Your policy, recipient, or qualified reviewer may require a notice for protected health information.
+Confirm the expected language before sending.
 See our HIPAA fax cover page guide for exactly what to include.

 - The records themselves.
 Scanned as a PDF or photographed clearly.
 Make sure every page is legible and oriented correctly.